tmatrixhy/rt-plots/README.md

 # rt-plots

-Monte Carlo simulation with a front-end.
+Monte Carlo simulations with a front-end.

 # pre-requisites: